SaibotFlow/AdventOfCode21/README.md

 My personal solution for the Advent of Code puzzle 2021.

 I do not put focus on speed.
-I just wanted to solve the task every day and have some fun :-)
+I just wanted to solve the tasks and have some fun :-)

 ## Info
 To solve the puzzles I use the project template AoCHelper from eduherminio (https://github.com/eduherminio/AdventOfCode.Template).